 One of the relatively “newer” villages of Provence, Lourmarin is famous for its boutique stores where you can shop till you drop.
 We bought some beautiful ceramic bowls and linen (Provence is famous for French linen) from here.
 There is also a chateau in Lourmarin (a converted castle) which hosts wine tasting and performances in the evening.

-Ménerbes, with it’s faded pastel homes and lookout points overseeing the lush Luberon valley, was another beautiful village to spend some time at.
-We stopped by a cute cafe for some baked goods and peeked into a contemporary gallery (Atelier Lexa) which had some awesome works featuring a French twist to objects of every day use.
+Ménerbes, with it’s faded pastel homes and lookout points overseeing the lush Luberon valley, was another of those beautiful villages in Southern France to spend some time at.
+We stopped by a cute cafe for some baked goods and peeked into a contemporary gallery (Atelier Lexa) which had some awesome works featuring a French twist to objects of everyday use.

 Most Beautiful Provence Villages #13 Oppède

 Oppède, besides it’s natural beauty is famous for the church Notre-Dame-Dalidon which you can hike up to for beautiful sights.
 The fresco inside the church is very impressive as well.
 We also stopped by a cute cafe Le Petit for a bite to eat.

 Breathtaking Southern France villages: #14 Roussillon

 Roussillon, drenched in all hues of earthy reds, is another super popular village in Provence.
 It’s popularity stems from the fact that it is home to of one of the biggest ochre deposits in the world.

 Roussillon is famous for its magnificent red cliffs and ochre quarries, rich in hematite (the mineral form of iron oxide) that imparts these deep red and yellow shades.
 Go on the Ochre trail (short or long one, has a small entrance fee) and admire the natural beauty surrounding you.